OpenRailwayMap/OpenRailwayMap/INSTALL.md

     $ sudo service postgresql-9.5 initdb
     $ sudo service postgresql-9.5 start
     $ sudo chkconfig postgresql-9.5 on

+For authentication to the database, we are using `md5` method.
+Edit your `pg_hba.conf` to use `md5` authentication for local unix sockets and local TCP/IP connections from your host.

+The database password is managed in a `pgpass` file.
+Create a `pgpass` file (or edit the existing one) in the home directory of the user that will be used for running the processes of API, tileserver and import/update scripts:

+    $ vim ~/.pgpass

+Add a line with this format:

+    hostname:port:database:username:password

+in this example (replace `YOURPASSWORD` by the password you entered in the `createuser` command):

+    localhost:5432:railmap:railmap:YOURPASSWORD

+Then set the correct file permissions:

+    $ chmod 600 ~/.pgpass

  You have to add a function (from https://gist.github.com/kenaniah/1315484) to convert from hstore to JSON (even if you have PostgreSQL > 9.3):